 BLUE 7 requires strategic shot placement to score well on this PAR 4 hole.
 After passing to the left of the Mando just off the teepad, most players will try to get their disc to the top of the hill, then throw a flex or forehand shot around the trees to the basket.
 If your disc lands in the fenced-in-yard, play with a +1 penalty stroke at the Drop Zone, which is the Orange 5 teepad.
 Beware of rollaways on the sloped green!
 (Yield to players on Blue 6 at the crossing fairway.)

 BLUE 8 features two options to attack the basket, depending on your shot strength and the wind conditions.
 The traditional play is a forehand shot down the line of fir trees so that the disc breaks right at the end of the flight, right at the basket.
 An alternate approach is a big hyzer through a small gap over the cliff to your right.
 If your disc gets caught up in a tree and somehow doesn't make it across the path, play with a +1 penalty stroke from the 140' Drop Zone.
-If your disc goes over the path long, play with a +1 penalty stroke from the 66' Drop Zone on the far side of the fairway.
-The elevated basket on the old power pole adds a little something extra to make this hole a challenge.
+If your disc goes onto or over the path long, play with a +1 penalty stroke from the 66' Drop Zone on the far side of the fairway.
+The elevated basket on the old power pole adds a little something extra to make this hole a real challenge.
 History Nugget: This pole used to be light pole #8 on Olympic Highway North in Shelton before the decorative poles and LEDs were added to the newly rebuilt roadway during the Downtown Connector Project (2019).